How It's Made

 Handpicked coconuts from the Coconut Triangle in Colombo are delivered to plants in the outskirts of Colombo.
-Fields agents inspect delivered coconuts for imperfections and those that do not meet quality standards are removed.
+Fields agents inspect the delivered coconuts for imperfections and those that do not meet quality standards are removed.
 Workers cleave or use a mechanized grinder to remove the husk until only the kernel and brown paring are left.
 A heavy duty peeler removes the brown paring.
 The white nut is cracked open and any foreign material is washed away.
 The nuts travel through a conveyer belt and are shredded through a cutting machine, and immediately oven dried to remove moisture.
-The shreds through a wet-mill, where the coconut milk and oil is expelled.
-The remaining meat is compressed into small, tube shaped "oil-cakes".
+The shreds go through a wet-mill, where the coconut milk and oil is expelled.
+The remaining meat is compressed into small, tube shaped "oil-cakes."
 The oil-cakes are ground into a fine powder, and workers using food grade gloves visually scan the product and remove remaining imperfections.
-Volt magnets and metal detectors remove any metal contaminants, and the final product is a soft, cream white powder flour.
+Volt magnets and metal detectors remove any metal contaminants, and the final product is a soft, powdered, creamy white flour.

 Coconut flour is light and fluffy, high in fiber and low in carbs, making it a healthier and gluten-free alternative to all-purpose wheat flour.
 Organic Coconut Flour from The Coconut Cooperative is unsweetened and does not contain added sulfites.
 It can be used in baked goods or as a thickener for gravies and syrups.
 The low glycemic index found in coconut flour makes it a great option for those with high blood sugar or those following carb conscious or paleo diets.